PedroM25/AthleteDT/README.md

 This solution supports both the detection and tracking of a person and its segmentation (seperate functionalities).

-## Solution 1: Detection and tracking
+## Method 1: Detection and tracking

-Uses the MobileNet SSD Caffe pretrained model from [chuanqi305/MobileNet-SSD](https://github.com/chuanqi305/MobileNet-SSD) for object detection and the CSRT tracker provided in OpenCV framework for object tracking.
+This method uses the MobileNet SSD Caffe pretrained model from [chuanqi305/MobileNet-SSD](https://github.com/chuanqi305/MobileNet-SSD) for object detection and the CSRT tracker provided in OpenCV framework for object tracking.
 * Confidence considered for object detection model: 0.6
 * Libraries used: OpenCV 4.10.0, built from source
 * Output stored in a `output/` under same folder as bin

-This solution detects and tracks the first object the model classifies as "person", with a confidence above 0.6.
+Detects and tracks the first object the model classifies as "person", with a confidence above 0.6.

 Any other "person" detected is ignored.